suasha123/mockMate/README.md

 **A secure password and secret manager with encryption.**

 ---
+🔑 Crypto Used

+CryptoJS (AES encryption)
+Chosen for strong symmetric encryption and ease of integration with JavaScript.
 ## 🌐 Live Demo
 [Click here to access the live demo](YOUR_LIVE_DEMO_URL)